 Chili Herb Oil

-- To tenderize the fresh or frozen octopus, place it in a pot and cover with water.
-You can season the water if you wish with salt, pepper, garlic, bay leaves, pickling spice, etc. Bring the water to a boil and cook the octopus for 40 to an hour depending on the size.
-If using precooked octopus, skip this step.
+- To tenderize the fresh or frozen octopus, place it into a pot and cover with water.
+You can then season the cooking water with salt, pepper, garlic, bay leaf, pickling spice, etc. if desired.
+Bring water to a boil and cook for 40 to 60 minutes until tender.
+NOTE: If using pre-cooked octopus, go directly to the next step.

-- Remove the octopus from the hot water, rinse and place into a bowl.
-Drizzle with the olive oil and chopped garlic and let it cool and rest at room temperature for 30 minutes to an hour.
+- Remove the octopus from the hot water, rinse, and then place into a bowl.
+Drizzle with the olive oil and mix in the chopped garlic.
+Let the octopus rest and marinate at room temperature for 30 to 60 minutes.

-- Preheat your grill or broiler to medium-high heat and then clean and oil the grates.
-Working over direct high heat sear4s and crisps the octopus without the risk of drying out the interior.
+- Preheat your cleaned and oiled grill to medium-high heat.
+You want the grill to be heated thoroughly so that the direct high heat sears and crisps the octopus without the risk of drying out the interior.

-- Place the octopus on the preheated grill or under the broiler and sear until browned and crisped on one side, about 4 minutes.
-Carefully flip the octopus and brown the other side, about 4 minutes longer.
-NOTE: Grilling times may vary depending on the heat of your grill / broiler and the distance the octopus is to the heat source.
+- When ready to grill, place the octopus on the grill and sear until browned and crisped on one side, about 4 minutes.
+Carefully flip the octopus and brown the other side for about 4 minutes longer.
+Grilling time will vary depending on the heat of your grill and the distance of the octopus from the heat source.